rimamedia/newsloom/_sources/index.rst.txt

 NewLoom Documentation
 ===================

-NewLoom is a Django and Luigi-based platform designed for comprehensive news monitoring, content aggregation, and multi-channel publishing.
+NewLoom is a Django-based platform designed for comprehensive news monitoring, content aggregation, and multi-channel publishing.
 It provides a robust framework for automating the entire news processing pipeline, from source monitoring to content distribution.

 Getting Started
 -------------